 Personal papers of and concerning Julian Alvin Carroll Chandler, president of William & Mary.
-Includes biographical materials, student notebook kept at John Hopkins University; scrapbook of letters compiled in honor of the fifteenth anniversary of Chandler's presidency; and correspondence, 1895-1916.
-There is correspondence of Frederic William Boatwright and some letters concern the Richmond Academy, the Women's College of Richmond, and Richmond College.
+The collection includes biographical materials, a student notebook kept at John Hopkins University; scrapbook of letters compiled in honor of the fifteenth anniversary of Chandler's presidency; and correspondence, 1895-1916.
+There is correspondence of Frederic William Boatwright and some letters concerning the Richmond Academy, the Women's College of Richmond, and Richmond College.

 Acc.
 2012.062 contains report cards from Chandler's student years at William & Mary, notes on historical subjects, papers written by Chandler, and a lecture given at Richmond College.